Sui by Example

 For example:

-module examples::one_timer {
+module examples::init_function {

 /// The one of a kind - created in the module initializer.

-struct CreatorCapability has key {
+public struct CreatorCap has key {

 id: UID